Nazir Ahmad Dehlvi: Life after retirement

 On his return to Delhi, Ahmad undertook the task of translating the Quran to Urdu.
-He devoted three years to this task.
-Assisted by four hired Maulvis, he completely absorbed himself in this task.
-He translated it into idiomatic Urdu, to enable Urdu speaking people to understand the content better.
+He devoted three years to this task with assistance from four hired Maulvis.
+He translated it into idiomatic Urdu to enable Urdu speaking people to understand the content better.
 He also included parenthetical phrases in the translation to make the meaning of the text more clear.
 This translation brought more fame to Ahmad than any of his earlier publications.

 Towards the later part of his stay in the city, Ahmad ceased to write fiction and got more involved in Sir Syed's political activities.
-In these political campaigns he explored his gift at oratory.
+In these political campaigns, he explored oration.
 He made his first public speech at the annual meeting of Tibbia College in Delhi.
-This is probably when he realized that ‘his tongue could wield a greater influence than his pen’, in stirring the masses.
+Sheik Abdul Qadir noted this as the likely point where he realized "his tongue could wield a greater influence than his pen" in stirring the masses.
 The demand of his eloquent speeches made him to travel to Calcutta, Madras and Bombay.
 Aligarh and Lahore were also his frequent stops.
 He made the most speeches at the annual meetings of Mohammadan Educational Conferences.
-The Anjuman-i-Himayat Islam, Lahore invited him for their annual anniversary meetings and his lecture of sideline of the gathering attracted throngs of crowds.
+The Anjuman-i-Himayat Islam of Lahore invited him for their annual anniversary meetings, and his lecture of sideline of the gathering attracted throngs of crowds.
 With his commendable sense of humor and eloquent recitation of verses, he could hold his audience ‘spell bound for two to three hours in a stretch’.

-Last days

-Despite holding a post in the British government, Ahmad still preferred the traditional Indian lifestyle, rather than living life in the more anglicized modern British lifestyle.
+Despite holding a post in the British government, Ahmad still preferred the traditional Indian lifestyle, rather than the more anglicized modern British lifestyle.